Mariamyussuf/Brixsport/README.md

 - Rounds with dates and matches
 - Special events (draft combine, all-star games)
 - Trading period information

+### Managing Schedule Changes
+Administrators can update the basketball schedule through the admin interface:
+1. Navigate to the Admin Dashboard
+2. Click on the "Schedule" tab
+3. Click "Manage Schedule" to access the schedule management page
+4. Select a match from the list to update its details
+5. Modify the date, time, venue, or status as needed
+6. Click "Update Match" to save changes
+7. To cancel a match, click "Cancel Match"

+The system supports the following match statuses:
+- **Scheduled**: The match is planned for the specified date and time
+- **Live**: The match is currently in progress
+- **Completed**: The match has finished
+- **Cancelled**: The match has been cancelled

 ## Logger System Access
 To access the logger system: